Evan Tanner

 Evan Lloyd Tanner (February 11, 1971 – September 5, 2008) was an American professional mixed martial arts fighter.
 He was a former UFC Middleweight Champion and was the first American to win the Pancrase Neo-Blood tournament in Tokyo, Japan.

 Tanner won the UFC Middleweight Championship at UFC 51, stopping David Terrell with strikes in the first round.
 He is considered a pioneer in the sport of MMA and one of the first fighters to use elbows as an effective striking method in the ground and pound position.

 Tanner is unusual among MMA-fighters, as he began his professional career with a large degree of success despite primarily learning the sport via instructional videotape.
 He was also one of the first MMA fighters to use social media as a platform to connect with fans.

 Tanner earned notable career victories over former UFC Welterweight Champion Robbie Lawler, former King of Pancrase Middleweight and Welterweight Champion Kiuma Kunioku, Heath Herring, Paul Buentello, Phil Baroni (x2) and Ikuhisa Minowa, among others.

 Background

-Tanner was born in Amarillo, Texas, and graduated in 1989 from Caprock High School, where he won the Texas state championship in wrestling as a junior and senior despite only entering the sport in his second year of high school.
+Tanner was born in Amarillo, Texas, and graduated in 1989 from Caprock High School, where he won the Texas state championship in Greco-Roman wrestling as a junior and senior despite only entering the sport in his second year of high school.
 He attended Simpson College in Iowa, but dropped out when he was 19.
 He worked various jobs around the country as a bouncer, cable television contractor, framer building beach houses, dishwasher, baker, ditch digger, and slaughterhouse worker.
 He attended the University of Oklahoma for one semester before returning to Amarillo, where he entered a mixed martial arts tournament.

 During his UFC career, Tanner lived in Portland, Oregon and Las Vegas, Nevada.
 In 2008, he relocated to Oceanside, California.